 At Dousman Family Dentistry we understand emergencies happen.
 As a family-owned and operated business we work to provide our community with any of the services they might need - even if that means handling emergencies outside of normal business hours.

 Any of the following paired with pain, facial or gum swelling is considered an emergency:

 - Broken tooth (craze lines, fractured cusp, cracked tooth, split tooth, or vertical root fracture)

 - Tooth infection (abscessed tooth)

-If you live in Dousman or anywhere in Waukesha County or the surrounding area, don’t hesitate to call us at 262-965-3662.
+If you live anywhere in Waukesha County or the surrounding area, don’t hesitate to call us at 262-965-3662.
 We will do our best to find an immediate time to see you and treat your dental emergency.

 Dental Emergency Costs

-A broken tooth cost can depend on whether your chip or break is minor or major.
-The simplest fixes can be done through bonding or filling, but more major breaks can break your bank and leave you with a necessary crown or root canal.
+Broken tooth costs can depend on whether your chip or break is minor or major.
+The simplest fixes can be done through bonding or filling, but more major breaks can break your bank and leave you needing crowns or root canal therapy.
 Prices for different procedures include:

 - Fillings can cost between $90 and $500.